Applicants may apply directly or may have a third party submit application materials on their behalf. The required application materials include:

 - A copy of your Ph.D. or higher degree

-- A letter from an accredited institution of higher learning that may be able to host your fellowship.
-This is not a requirement.
+- A letter from an accredited institution of higher learning that may be able to host your fellowship (Not required)

-To request an initial assessment of his/her eligibility, an applicant may first submit the application coversheet, a current CV, and a personal statement for review.
+To request an initial assessment of his /her eligibility, an applicant may first submit the application coversheet, a current CV, academic statement, and personal statement for review.

 Please submit all application materials via email (preferred), fax, or post.